hyperledger/identus-apollo/README.md

 Here is a list of common issues you might face and its solutions.

-##### Enviroment Variables were added but not available
+##### Environment Variables were added but not available

-If you already added the envorment variable to your CMD profile and still not being available.
+If you already added the environment variable to your CMD profile and still not being available.

 **Solution**